obycode/DSCAlarmSmartThings/README.md

 6. Add ArduinoMega/ThingShield to your SmartThings hub using your iPhone app
 7. Go to graph.api.smartthings.com
   1. On My Device Types, create a new device type and paste in the device type code.
 Save & Publish
-8. Go to My Devices, select the newly added Arduino and edit the Device Type and select the HomeAlarm device type (7.i.)
+8. Go to My Devices, select the newly added Arduino and edit the Device Type and select the HomeAlarm device type (step 7.i.)
-9. Test out system
+9. Configure preferences on your mobile device.
+9. Thoroughly est out system!
+No Warranty (see license terms).

 ## The Hardware List
 The AD2Pi was obtained from Alarm Decoder.  www.alarmdecoder.com